 Keirsey Temperament Sorter II – One of the most widely used personality tests in the world.
 I’ve taken it about 5 or 6 times over the past few years and come up with an INFP result each time.

 The Big Five Personality Test – An online test where you’re asked many questions to describe different aspects of your personality.

 Know Your Own Mind: Free In-Depth Personality Test – A very long personality test, but it asks a lot of great questions and may get you thinking about personality more deeply.

-Who Are You: Get a Personality – Chapter 5 (pdf) – A chapter from Luke Wroblewski’s book that looks at how the design of a website can influence how it is perceived by others.
+Who Are You: Get a Personality – Chapter 5 (pdf) – A chapter from Luke Wroblewski’s book that looks at how the design of a website can influence how others perceive it.